thecodeassassin/influxdb.com/content/site/support.md

 		<p class="call-to-action"><a href="mailto:contact@influxdb.com">Contact us for details!</a> </p>
 		<h3>Development Plans</h3>

-		<p>Purcahses for InfluxDB development support provide unlimited web and email support for 30 days.
-These plans are ideal for developers in the initial development phase to have questions promply answered to help get them up to speed quickly.</p>
+		<p>Purchases for InfluxDB development support provide unlimited web and email support for 30 days.
+These plans are ideal for developers in the initial development phase to have questions promptly answered to help get them up to speed quickly.</p>

 		<h3>Production Plans</h3>